day-trips

 Martos

-Martos claims to be the olive oil capital of the world, and the statistics back it up.
-More olive oil is produced here than anywhere else.
-It's just 25 minutes from Jaén.
+Martos claims to be the olive oil capital of the world, and it's just 25 minutes from Jaén.

 The La Peña fortress sits on a dramatic rock above town, with excellent views across the olive groves.
 The old town has pleasant streets and plazas, and several olive oil cooperatives offer tours and tastings.